braze-inc/braze-docs/_includes/campaign_analytics.md

 ###### Limitations

-Please note that this metric
+Please note that currently this metric
-1) is currently only available in Campaigns
+- is only available in Campaigns
-2) does not get reported via Currents
+- does not get reported via Currents

 {% elsif include.channel == "in-app message" %}